 Maybe yes maybe not.

-Supplementation of BCAA's in a diet rich in proteins of high biological value is not essential, but can be beneficial, especially Leucine.
+The supplementation of BCAA's in a diet rich in proteins of high biological value is not essential, but it can be beneficial, especially Leucine.

 During exercise, there is a decline in these amino acids which leads, for example, to fatigue.

 To better understand the benefits of BCAA's, let's isolate them, and talk a little about each one.

 - Although much of the information in this article can be applied to all types of sports activities, it is focused above all on the world of gym and weight training.

 Leucine is considered the most important amino acid in this group, and we can even say that it is the most important amino acid of all amino acids when it comes to the gym!

 Because Leucine is the most potent amino acid of all to stimulate protein synthesis, which will lead to anabolism and consequent muscle growth.